Zagaz-Private-Limited/go/services/horizon/internal/docs/quickstart.md

 On a modern laptop this test setup takes about 15 minutes to synchronise with the last couple of days of testnet ledgers.
 At that point Horizon will be available for querying.

-See the [Quickstart Image documentation](https://github.com/stellar/docker-stellar-core-horizon) for more details, and alternative ways to run the container.
+See the [Quickstart Docker Image](https://github.com/stellar/docker-stellar-core-horizon) documentation for more details, and alternative ways to run the container.

 You can test your Horizon instance with a query like: http://localhost:8001/transactions?cursor=&limit=10&order=asc.
 Use the [Stellar Laboratory](https://www.stellar.org/laboratory/) to craft other queries to try out, and read about the available endpoints and see examples in the [Horizon API reference](https://www.stellar.org/developers/horizon/reference/).